aviadr1/telxcc/README.md

     $ make profiled ↵

+Or you can disable all optimizations:

+    $ make CCFLAGS="-Wall -std=c99"

 telxcc has no lib dependencies and is easy to build and run on Linux, Mac and Windows.
+(Generic binary files are included.)

 ## Command line params